ugururesin/portfolio/README.md

 # Portfolio by Ugur Uresin
 Data Science Professional
-PhD in the filed of Digital Twin
+PhD in the field of Digital Twin

 Welcome to my portfolio repository!
 This is where I showcase my projects and skills as a developer and engineer.